-A family group conference (FGC) is a meeting for family and friends to come together to be involved in the decisions that are being made for the child concerned.
-It is a way of enabling families and friends to take responsibility for the child and to find solutions to address family and professional concerns.
+A family group conference (FGC) is a meeting for family and friends to come together to be involved in the decisions being made for the child concerned.
+It enables families and friends to take responsibility for the child and find solutions to address family and professional concerns.

 Who can be referred?

 - A child/ren needs to be kept safe from harm.

 - A decision needs to be taken about where a child is living or about returning a child from care to the family.

 - The family needs help to cope better.

 - A child/ren is not attending school.

 - To prevent a child/ren from being excluded from school or after exclusion to address how to return.

 - A child/ren is at risk of offending, or their offending behaviour needs addressing.

 How is the meeting arranged?